coroutine/chef-postgresql/README.md

 4. Set up Master/Standby Roles (see below)
     * Make sure both nodes have access to each others' PostgreSQL service by adding the appropriate values for the `node['postgresql']['hba']` attribute.
 5. Assign the roles to the appropriate Nodes
-6. Run `chef-client` on the Master (it will copy the database data directory over to the standby via rsync, so you'll be prompted for a password)
+6. Run `chef-client` on the Master.
+Wait for it to finish.
-    * TODO: this breaks down here...
-    * run chef-client on the master
-    * run chef-client on the standby
+7. Run chef-client on the Standby.
+It will fail.
+That's ok... proceed
+8. Hand-configure the standby (It might be possible to script this for one run only, but just do it by hand for now)
     * kill postgresql on the standby
-    * On the standby: manually remove everything in `/var/lib/postgresql/9.1/main` except for `pg_xlog` and `recovery.conf`
+    * manually remove everything in `/var/lib/postgresql/9.1/main` except for `pg_xlog` and `recovery.conf`
-    * On the master: manually remove `/var/lib/postgresql/9.1/main/.initial_transfer_complete`, then re-run `chef-client`
+9. On the master: manually remove `/var/lib/postgresql/9.1/main/.initial_transfer_complete`, then re-run `chef-client` (it will again copy the database data directory over to the standby via rsync, so you'll be prompted for a password unless you've got public keys in place... make sure this step works!)
-    * run chef-client on the master, (making sure the the rsync command works)
-    * restart postgresql on the master, then on the standby
+10. Restart postgresql on the master, then on the standby
-    * On the master, run `ps -ef | grep sender` and then `ps -ef | grep receiver` on the slave
+    * Run `ps -ef | grep sender` on the Master
+    * Run `ps -ef | grep receiver` on the Standby
-    * NOW, running `chef-client` on both nodes should work without any errors.
+11. NOW, running `chef-client` on both nodes should work without any errors.
-    * It'd be nice if this was all handled by chef :(

 ### Master Role
 To configure a Master server, you would need to create a role that sets the appropriate properties.
 For example, given that you have a node namded `db2` with an ip address of `10.0.0.2`, you might create a role similar to the one below: